Discovery Server

 Note

-The TurtleBot 4 should be configured for either Simple Discovery or Discovery Server, not both.
-See Networking for details.
+The TurtleBot 4 can be configured for either Simple Discovery or Discovery Server, not both.
+A mixture of settings will result in a system that does not work properly.

-Robot
+Robot Setup

 The Create® 3 needs to be updated to the latest firmware, have its Wi-Fi disabled, and be configured to use the Raspberry Pi as the discovery server over the USB-C connection.